-If your boiler is 5+ years old and out of warranty, and isn’t covered by an insurance plan, it’s worth considering a replacement rather than a repair.
+If your boiler is 5+ years old and out of warranty, and isn’t covered by an insurance plan, it’s worth considering a replacement rather than a maintenance repair.

-Boiler manufacturers place certain levels of warranty on their products for a reason; beyond the warranty they start to fail and become expensive to run.
+Boiler manufacturers place certain levels of warranty on their products for a reason; beyond the warranty they start to fail and become expensive for the consumer to run.

 However, if the pricier components look like they are in good condition, repairing the faulty part is worthwhile.

-The most expensive and important parts to consider checking for wear and damage include:
+The most expensive and important boiler parts to consider checking for wear and damage include:

-Next, you’ll want to consider the cost of the actual repair.
+Next, you’ll want to consider the actual boiler repair costs.

 Small repairs in the £100-200 range are worth the investment.

 But spending £300-500 on an old boiler, with no warranty and the chance of other components failing is a waste.
 If you’re in this situation, it’s time to consider a replacement.

 A typical example of a part that sway many to replace their boiler rather than repair it, is a faulty or broken PCB.

 A replacement PCB could cost £350-500 to install, depending on the type of boiler you have.

 That’s a lot of money to be investing in an old boiler that is already proving that it’s on its last legs, and we’d be jumping straight over to here and getting a fixed price on screen.

-If we take a 2-3-bedroom property, looking for a reasonably sized combi boiler, you could expect to pay £1800-£2,500, depending on size.
+If we take a 2-3-bedroom property or home, looking for a reasonably sized combi boiler, you could expect to pay £1800-£2,500, depending on size.
 You can use this online boiler quote calculator to determine the exact price.

 In this case, something like the Worcester 30i, or the Worcester Greenstar 4000 30kW with a 10-year warranty would be perfect.

 Consider also, newer boilers are around 90% efficient; old boilers are not.

-So, newer units can offer savings of around £200 per year.
+So, newer boiler units can offer savings of around £200 per year.

 Over the course of the next 7-years, you’d actually save the majority of your investment on utility bills alone, and be covered by warranty over that period.